n00bmobile/Bank-Robbery-System/README.md

 1.The Robbery fails imediataly after starting it!

-Set a position for the Bank Vault, the default one is conflicting with the Bank that you just spawned.
+Set a position for the Bank, the default one from the config file is conflicting with the Bank that you just spawned from the spawn menu.
+You can only have one active bank on a map.

 2.I tried to change the Bank Vault model...
 It gave me errors!